mariecain27/github-pull-request-basics-v-000/README.md

 Pull requests power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
-Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc....
+Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, awesome layout and graphics, etc.....

 There are some vocabulary words that we need to keep in mind in order to make sure that we're all on the same page.